This one was a tough one to finish!

 Also, there are channels that used to make content for other engines but then went full Godot.
 So even if they don't score really high up, that doesn't mean the content they are currently publishing is not VERY relevant for Godot developers.

 So, when it comes to the list, please don't take it as a "First place = best channel" thing.
 I just wanted to have a somewhat useful, albeit not exhaustive or strict list to work with.

 I also wanted to showcase some of the channels that may not be at the top of other lists out there, because of their size, despite putting nothing but great quality Godot videos.

 As you can see, the bottom three channels are also some of the most respected and prolific ones.
 And that's exactly why this list should NOT be taken as a measurement of success.

-Also, there are plenty of channels I didn't put on the list for a myriad of reasons, so please don't thinks this list encompasses the whole of Godot tutorials out there
+Also, there are plenty of channels I didn't put on the list for a myriad of reasons, so please don't think this list encompasses the whole of Godot tutorials out there

 The channels in green are either the ones you are most likely to find if you look for Godot content (and the most recommended ones) or the ones I personally like, but maybe don't see as often as I think they deserve.

 Game Development Center is the top example of that.